-The purpose of these defeasances was to provide additional financing flexibility, while maintaining CFX's targeted debt service ratio.
+Defeased Bonds - During 1998, CFX defeased the Series 1988 Bonds by placing the proceeds of the unused portion of the 1998 Bonds and a portion of the 1998 Bonds in an irrevocable escrow account to provide for all future debt service payments.
+The purpose of this defeasance was to provide additional financing flexibility, while maintaining CFX's targeted debt service ratio.
 As a result, the trust account assets and the liability for the defeased bonds are not included in CFX's balance sheets.
-The balance of defeased bonds outstanding was \$44,640,000 and \$48,505,000 on June 30, 2017 and 2016, respectively, representing the outstanding balance on the 1988 Bonds.
+The balance of defeased bonds outstanding for the 1988 Bonds was \$23,140,000 and \$44,640,000 on June 30, 2018 and 2017, respectively.